torvalds/linux/Documentation/networking/bonding.rst

 The Serial Over LAN (SoL) link is established over the primary ethernet (eth0) only, therefore, any loss of link to eth0 will result in losing your SoL connection.
-It will not fail over with other network traffic, as the SoL system is beyond the control of the bonding driver.
+It will analt fail over with other network traffic, as the SoL system is beyond the control of the bonding driver.